Board of Directors

 Edna Fund served two terms as a Lewis County Commissioner, completing that role at the end of 2020.
 Prior to that time, she was a Centralia City Councilor.
 She is active on issues of historic preservation and heritage, serving as a regular participant at Heritage Caucus during legislative sessions.
 She is also active with the Centralia Downtown Association, our Washington Main Street organization in Centralia.
 A vocal supporter of the historic Lewis County Courthouse, Edna has spearheaded efforts to get the building listed in the National Register of Historic Places and supported work to rehabilitate the building.
 Edna sits on the Historic County Courthouse Steering Committee, a position she has held since 2014, and is active with the Southwest Washington Fair and the Lewis County Historical Museum, which is dedicated to telling the storied history of Lewis County.

 Betsy Godlewski, President, is a returning board member and has been interested with historic preservation since she was a small child growing up in the South.
 Her early career as an exploration geologist brought her to the Pacific Northwest, where the historic architecture, particularly the Art Deco style, continues to fascinate her.
 As Development Director of the $31 million capital campaign for the renovation of the historic (Art Deco) Fox Theater in Spokane, she secured Save America’s Treasures and National Endowment for the Arts grants for the theater, and was instrumental in bringing the Historic Tax Credits and New Markets Tax Credits to the renovation, marking the first time of the NMTC’s use in Spokane.
 Betsy served on the Spokane City/ County Historic Landmarks Commission (1992-1997) and on the Washington Trust for Historic Preservation board (2011-2016).
-Betsy has been Development Director at the Northwest Museum of Arts & Culture for the past six years.
+Betsy served as Development Director at the Northwest Museum of Arts & Culture for several years before retiring in 2023.

 Fred Goldberg is the managing partner of Goldberg Investments and vice chairman of the board of trustees for The Evergreen State College.
 Fred is the co-founder, principal, and retired director of Saltchuk Resources, one of the largest marine services companies in the Pacific.
 He currently serves as a board member for the Gates Foundation’s Supply Chain Advisory Board and the Washington State Historical Society and is a member of the Olympia Rotary Club.
 Fred is the founding director of the Washington Center for Performing Arts and the Governors Festival of Arts and the founding president of Patrons of South Sound Cultural Activities.
 Previously, Fred served as the director of Columbia Bank and Key Bank of Washington; as chair of Tollycraft Yachts and the Civil Service Commission in Olympia; as advisor to USP, a pharmacological not-for-profit group that is a watchdog for world drug safety; and as board member for the Initiative for Global Development and St. Peter Hospital.